-- 63. If the Applicant is not satisfied with my decision, they are entitled to apply to VCAT for it to be reviewed.19 - 64.
-The Applicant may apply to VCAT for a review up to 60 days from the date they are given this Notice of Decision.20 - 65.
-The Agency may apply to VCAT for a review up to 14 days from the date it is given this Notice of Decision.21 - 66.
+- 60. If the Applicant to this review is not satisfied with my decision, they are entitled to apply to VCAT for it to be reviewed. - 61.
+The Applicant may apply to VCAT for a review up to 60 days from the date they are given this Notice of Decision. - 62.
 Information about how to apply to VCAT is available online at www.vcat.vic.gov.au.
-Alternatively, VCAT may be contacted by email at admin@vcat.vic.gov.au or by telephone on 1300 018 228. - 67.
-The Agency is required to notify the Information Commissioner in writing as soon as practicable if either party applies to VCAT for a review of my decision.22
+Alternatively, VCAT may be contacted by email at admin@vcat.vic.gov.au or by telephone on 1300 018 228. - 63.
+The Agency is required to notify the Information Commissioner in writing as soon as practicable if either party applies to VCAT for a review of my decision.